 Second Generation Computers

 In 1956, the technology of transistors replaced the bulkier generation of vacuum tubes.
-After the invention of these transistors, the dimensions of the computer also reduced.
+After the invention of these transistors, the dimensions of the computer were also reduced.
 Second-generation computers evolved smaller in size compared to first-generation computers.
 Second-generation computers developed from enigmatic binary machine language to representational symbolic systems, or assembly languages, that authorized the programmers to appoint instructions in words or phrases.
-IBM1400 series, PDP-8, IBM 7090 and 7094, UNIVAC 1107, CDC 3600, etc., are a few examples of the Second-generation.
+IBM1400 series, PDP-8, IBM 7090 and 7094, UNIVAC 1107, CDC 3600, etc., are a few examples of the second generation.

-Characteristics of Second Generation Computers
+Characteristics of Second-Generation Computers

 - The main electronic component of second-generation computers is electronic transistors.